Solifugus/mtXml/README.md

 ## Forgiveness

 * Tag and attribute names may comprise of any visible character (not including whitespace).
+* attribute names given without "=" sign will interpret as assigned to boolean true.
 * Attributes may be assigned either in the openning or closing tag.
 * An out of place closing tag will register but not break.
 * Unclosed tags will not break.